Chain multiple calls

 You have now connected your multiple calls to Humanloop, logging them to individual projects.
 While each one can be inspected individually, we can't yet view them together to evaluate and improve our pipeline.

-Log datapoints to a session
+Post logs to a session

 1. Create an ID representing a session to connect the sequence of logs.